jgarber623/svgeez/README.md

 ### The `build` command

-You can manually generate an SVG sprite from a folder of SVGs with the `build` command which takes two options, a path to your folder of individual SVGs and a path to the desired output folder. _These paths must be different!_
+You can manually generate an SVG sprite from a folder of SVGs with the `build` command which takes two options, a path to your folder of individual SVGs and a path to the desired destination folder. _These paths must be different!_

 A basic example: